-To help disadvantaged groups support themselves, Phison set up a charity sales section in the 7F cafeteria that disadvantaged groups may use at different times for charity sales, event promotion and fund-raising.
-Phison employees also embraced the philosophy of spreading goodwill by giving their full and enthusiastic support to every charity sale.
-A total of 34 charity sales were hosted in 2014.
+To help social vulnerable groups independent, Phison set up a charity sales corner in cafeteria located at 7F, that vulnerable groups may use for charity sales, promotion and fundraising.
+Phison employees also embraced the philosophy of spreading goodwill by giving their fully and enthusiastically support to every charity sale.
+A total of 37 charity sales were hosted in 2015.